Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

 We may choose $y_0\in \bdary B\big(0,(1-\varepsilon)(1-O(r))r\big)$ realizing $\|Df(0)\|$ to deduce that

 This leads to $(1-\varepsilon)\|Df(0)\|\leq \lip f(0)$.
 Letting $\varepsilon\to 0$ gives

 \end{proof}

-We are ready to show that $\Lip f$ is the minimal $Q$-weak upper gradient of a quasiregular mapping $f$. \begin{proposition} Let $f:M\to N$ be a weak metric quasiregular mapping.
+We are ready to show that $\Lip f$ is the minimal $Q$-weak upper gradient of a quasiregular mapping $f$. \begin{proposition} Let $f:M\to N$ be a weak metrically quasiregular mapping.
 Then $\Lip f$ is the minimal $Q$-weak upper gradient of $f$, \ie

 \end{proposition}